×

 If you have two or more symptoms, or a thick, green, or yellow nasal discharge, then you may have acute sinusitis.

-You may have these symptoms for 12 weeks or longer:
+You may have the following symptoms for 12 weeks or longer:

 • A feeling of congestion or fullness in your face